eshitagangwar/Part-Of-Speech-Tagger/README.md

 In this assignment we will write a Hidden Markov Model part-of-speech tagger for Italian, Japanese, and a surprise language.
 The training data are provided tokenized and tagged; the test data will be provided tokenized, and tagger will add the tags.

 # Data
-A set of training and development data is available as a compressed ZIP archive on Blackboard.
+A set of training and development data is available as a compressed ZIP archive.
 The uncompressed archive will have the following files:

 Two files (one Italian, one Japanese) with tagged training data in the word/TAG format, with words separated by spaces and each sentence on a new line.
 Two files (one Italian, one Japanese) with untagged development data, with words separated by spaces and each sentence on a new line.